 Despite coming from a mid-range product and not carrying any serial numbering, Upper Deck's Young Guns often sell for more than their numbered counterparts from other brands.
 It demonstrates the loyalty the cards have among collectors.

-Of course, there's several autographed and memorabilia rookie cards that trump the Young Guns as far as value go, but such Cadillac sets as The Cup and Panini Dominion aren't an option for a lot of collectors.
+Of course, there are several autographed and memorabilia rookie cards that trump the Young Guns as far as value, but such Cadillac sets as The Cup and Panini Dominion aren't an option for a lot of collectors.
 Young Guns rookies are and that's why they're so important to the hobby.

 Like his Penguins teammate, Crosby, Evgeni Malkin is one of the NHL's greatest scorers.
 Also like Crosby, injuries have been a regular part of his career.
 That hasn't stopped collectors from consistently paying more than $60 for his first Upper Deck hockey card.